 INTRODUCTION: The Irvingia gabonensis seeds has been studied and said to have some industrial potential.
-Although the two species’ seeds do differ in their composition, the differences are not always found to be significant and some studies fail to identify which species is being analysed.
-This is particularly so for those that were undertaken before I. wombolu was recognised as a separate species, therefore in some cases figures given for I. gabonensis are actually for I. gabonensis var. excelsa (I. wombolu).
+Although the two species’ seeds do differ in their composition, the differences are not always found to be significant, and some studies fail to identify which species is being analyzed.
+This is particularly so for those that were undertaken before I. wombolu was recognized as a separate species, therefore in some cases figures given for I. gabonensis are actually for I. gabonensis var. excelsa (I. wombolu).

-Onyeike and co-worker 1 report that the crude fat content of I. gabonensis seeds is 62.25% ± 0.55, proving them to be ‘very good oil seeds’.
-Amubode and Fetuga 2 analysed the amino acids in I. gabonensis and came up with the following:
+Onyeike and co-worker 1 report that the crude fat content of I. gabonensis seeds is 62.25% ± 0.55, proving them to be ‘very good oilseeds’.
+Amubode and Fetuga 2 analyzed the amino acids in I. gabonensis and came up with the following:

 Fruits: The juicy fruit pulp of I. gabonensisis rich in vitamin C and is widely reported to be consumed as a dessert fruit or snack throughout Western and Central Africa 3, 4.